Institut Inserm de rattachement : Neurosciences, Neurologie, Psychiatrie

 Prospects for the years to come

-Research activities will pursue in both Neurospin and SHFJ platforms.
 Research will involve clinical departments in Paris Descartes / Paris Centre University (e.g. radiopaediatry in Necker hospital; adult, child and adolescent psychiatry departments), in Paris Sud University (e.g. addictology), and in Orsay hospital.

-- Risk factors.
 Since some mental disorders might be linked with measurable changes in brain structure development, investigations will focus on young subjects with autism spectrum disorder, or at risk for affective disorders, or for addictions (e.g. binge drinking).
 This objective will be pursued through joint research projects with teams experienced in genomics or epidemiology, in order to tackle relationships between neuroimages and genetic variables.